 - Blister care: hydrocolloid plasters, tape, small antiseptic wipes

-Reality check: If rain hits mid-hike, your shoes may not fully dry overnight.
-A spare dry pair of socks can genuinely save your mood.
+Reality check: If rain hits mid-hike, shoes may not dry overnight.
+A spare dry sock pair can save your next morning.

 - Small daypack with a rain cover